effectivecore/core/readme.md

 - Monodraw (mac) for working with pseudo-graphics.
 - ColorSnapper (mac) for pick the "right" colors.
 - RegExRX (mac|win) for improve your regular expressions.
+- VMWare Fusion Pro (mac) for working with virtual machines.
+- Find Any Files (mac) for searching in the code (p.s.
+Coda can search better).

 Security recommendations